Minnesota's Native Big Tree registry is a listing of Minnesota's 53 native trees judged to be the largest in the state.

 The total of these measurements is the points awarded to a particular tree.
 A champion tree has accumulated the most points.

 Did you know there is also a National Registry of Big Trees that recognizes champion trees nearly 900 species and varieties?
-Minnesota has one national champion included on this list – the white spruce.
+Minnesota has five national champions included on this list – the tamarack, black willow, big tooth aspen, and two co-champion Jack pines.
 In fact, Minnesota's program is set up using much of the same criteria as the national program.
-For more information on the National Register of Big Trees, contact American Forests , P.O.
+For more information on the National Register of Big Trees, contact American Forests, P.O.
 Box 2000, Washington, DC 20013; 202-737-1944.